Skip to content

 If you're a farmer interested in improving soil, enhancing biodiversity, and growing fresh produce for your local community, we'd love to hear from you!

-Our Grow the Growers Project identifies emerging and established farmers that are at a point of readiness to sell produce commercially at a small to medium scale and who see the benefit (both commercially and environmentally) in transitioning their farms to certified organic.
+Our Grow the Growers Project identifies emerging and established farmers who are at a point of readiness to sell produce commercially at a small to medium scale and who see the benefit (both commercially and environmentally) in transitioning their farms to certified organic.
 The project also aims to support these new organic (or organic in-conversion) farms by providing a market to sell their fresh produce within the Northern Rivers.
 Our vision is to make broader connections throughout the region to provide growers with greater access to local markets for ongoing financial sustainability and regional food security.

 Santos Organics is proud to provide clean, fresh and organic produce to our customers.
 We continue to believe that certification is essential in ensuring that the produce we sell has been grown in accordance with organic principles and our values.